 In the collections of NMI and UM

 Recorded as occurring in Ireland in Coe (1953).
-S. clunipes is widely distributed and frequent in Ireland.
+M. scalare is common and generally distributed in Ireland.

 Records submitted to Data Centre in 2021